 7. Mercury in collision?

-It may seem like planetary collisions are a rare and extraordinary event, and yet we have another possible scenario in the form of Mercury.
+It may seem like planetary collisions should be rare and extraordinary events, and yet we have another possible scenario in the form of Mercury.

 Simply put, Mercury is so unusually dense that it resembles something more like a planetary core than a planet.
 But if so, where is the rest of Mercury?